Zyzle/zyzle.github.io/content/blog/[2022-04-16]-zola/index.md

 Zola is also available on MacPorts, Chocolatey, Scoop, and various linux package structures.
 With no external dependencies Zola is probably the simplest of the 3 tools we're looking at.

-The version we'll be using is the current stable 0.14.1 (24 Aug 2021) at the time of writing, with a total size of 19mb it also has one of the smallest install footprints.
+The version we'll be using is the current stable 0.15.3 (23rd Jan 2022) at the time of writing, with a total size of ~19mb it also has one of the smallest install footprints.

 ## Site setup